Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

-Then,
+Then

-where the first two steps use the definition of $f_{A,r}$, the third step uses \eqref{eq:mean_vs_mass}, and the last step uses \eqref{eq:Lipschitz_mean_conc}.
-Consequently, if $\mu(A) \ge 1/2$, we get \eqref{eq:isoperimetry} with $K=K_0$ and $\kappa=\kappa_0/4$.
-Theorem~\ref{thm:Lipschitz_isoperimetry} therefore implies that the concentration inequality in \eqref{eq:Lipschitz_isoperimetry} holds for any median $m_f$ with the same constants of $\kappa$ and $K$. \end{proof} \begin{remark} Let $(\cX,d,\mu)$ be a metric probability space, and suppose that $\mu$ has the normal concentration property \eqref{eq:isoperimetry} (with arbitrary constants $K, \kappa > 0$).
-Let $f \colon \cX \to \reals$ be an arbitrary Lipschitz function (w.r.t.\ the metric $d$).
-Then we can upper-bound the distance between the mean and any $\mu$-median of $f$ in terms of the parameters $K,\kappa$ and $K$ and the Lipschitz constant of $f$.
+where the first two steps use the definition of $f_{A,r}$, the third step uses \eqref{eq:mean_vs_mass}, the fourth step uses \eqref{eq:Lipschitz_mean_conc}, and the last step holds since by assumption $\mu(A) \ge \frac{1}{2}$.
+Consequently, we get \eqref{eq:isoperimetry} with $K=K_0$ and $\kappa=\frac{\kappa_0}{4}$.
+Theorem~\ref{thm:Lipschitz_isoperimetry} therefore implies that the concentration inequality in \eqref{eq:Lipschitz_isoperimetry} holds for every median $m_f$ with the same constants of $\kappa$ and $K$. \end{proof} \begin{remark} Let $(\cX,d,\mu)$ be a metric probability space, and suppose that $\mu$ has the normal concentration property \eqref{eq:isoperimetry} (with arbitrary constants $K, \kappa > 0$).
+Let $f \colon \cX \to \reals$ be an arbitrary Lipschitz function (with respect to the metric $d$).
+Then we can upper-bound the distance between the mean and an arbitrary $\mu$-median of $f$ in terms of the parameters $K,\kappa$ and the Lipschitz constant of $f$.
 From Theorem~\ref{thm:Lipschitz_isoperimetry}, we have

-where the last inequality follows from the (one-sided) concentration inequality in \eqref{eq:Lipschitz_isoperimetry} applied to $f$ and $-f$ (both are Lipschitz functions with the same constant).
-We have already seen a special case of this relation in Chapter 2 (cf.\ Corollary~\ref{corollary: mean vs median} and Remark~\ref{remark: mean vs median}). \end{remark}
+where the first equality holds due to the fact that if $U$ is a non-negative random variable then $\expectation[U] = \int_0^{\infty} \pr(U \ge r) \, \d r$ (this equality follows as a consequence of Fubini's theorem), and the second inequality follows from the (one-sided) concentration inequality in \eqref{eq:Lipschitz_isoperimetry} applied to $f$ and $-f$ (both functions have the same Lipschitz constant). \end{remark}